How To Establish The Real Purpose Of Training

 We could spend considerable time navel-gazing and trying to analyse why L&D people are saying one thing and yet doing another.
 And this incongruence, this mismatch of delivery and purpose is not new.
 It’s a bit like a smoker who has been saying they should quit for years but still keeps smoking.
 Their actions don’t match what they are telling the world.
 The traditional way of delivering training seems to have benefits that hold it in place like a smoker’s addiction.

-Rather than examine the incongruence between L&D’s aspirations and actions, it is more instructive to look at the aspirations themselves and consider what you would do to meet them if you were starting from scratch without the baggage, and without the addiction.
+Rather than examine the incongruence between L&D’s aspirations and actions, it is more instructive to look at the aspirations themselves and consider what you would do to meet them if you were starting from scratch without the baggage, and the addiction.
 Given the purpose that L&D says they want, the key question to ask seems to be, “How can we deliver sustained behaviour change?”
 By the way, if you take a step back, this question relates to the purpose of pretty much all L&D activity, not just training.

 ‘How does someone change their behaviour?’